plantquest/plantquest-assetmap-react/README.md

 PQAM.listen((msg) => {
   if('asset' === msg.list) {
     // use msg.assets
-    // where msg.assets are the assets listed
+    // where msg.assets is a list of all assets on the map }
-  }
 })